-Instructions on how to log into Banner Self Service are provide below.
+Instructions on how to clock hours through Time Clock Plus are provide below.
 In addition, your supervisor should show you how to enter your time on the first day of work.

 Level I jobs include all entry level jobs that do not require specific training or previous knowledge.
 General duties could include monitoring, copying, and filing.
 There is minimal variety in job responsibilities, operation of simple equipment, and regular supervision.